mxenabled/mx-platform-ruby/docs/MxPlatformApi.md

 Update account by member

-This endpoint allows you to update certain attributes of an `account` resource.
+This endpoint allows you to update certain attributes of an `account` resource, including manual accounts.
+For manual accounts, you can update every field listed.
+For aggregated accounts, you can only update `is_business`, `is_hidden` and `metadata`.

 ### Examples